 Another strong indication of tallow's compatibility with our skin biology is its similarity to sebum, the oily, waxy matter that lubricates and waterproofs our skin.
 Indeed, the word "sebum" actually means "tallow" in Latin and began to be used in this biological sense around the year 1700.
 The sebaceous glands, which secrete sebum, are found in greatest abundance on the face and scalp, but they are distributed over all of our skin except on the palms and soles.
-(25) Sebum is made up of lipids (fats) of which 41 percent are in the form of triglycerides (26), and the lipids of tallow are principally in the form of triglycerides, which is how fatty acids are usually configured in nature.
+(25) Sebum is made up of about 57 percent fatty acids (fats, or lipids) (26), of which about 44 percent are saturated (27) and of which 41 percent are in the form of triglycerides (28).
+The lipids of tallow are principally in the form of triglycerides, which is how fatty acids are usually configured in nature.

 In regard to this compatibility of tallow with the biology of our skin, we should note that we are animals rather than plants, so the modern taboo against animal products in skin care products would seem unfounded and even illogical.
 In addition to containing very little saturated fats, plant products do not have the same levels of other nutrients needed for healthy skin.
 Tallow contains the abundant natural fat-soluble activators, vitamins A, D, and K, as well as vitamin E, which are found only in animal fats and which are all necessary for general health and for skin health.